Marine Conservation Project

 - Bird and/or monkey sanctuary

-The volunteer house is close to the city centre and a 5 min walk from the beach and close to a supermarket and nice restaurants.
+The volunteer house is within a 5 min walk from the beach and close to a supermarket and nice restaurants.

 There are four bedrooms for the volunteers and two bathrooms.
 Rooms can accomodate 1 to 4 volunteers depending on the number.
 Dinners are cooked from Monday to Friday and volunteers have plenty of food to cook for the other meals.

 Wifi is available at the house and laundry can be done for you.